-This is where Darwin’s theory of natural selection comes in.
+How?
+This is where Wallace and Darwin’s theory of evolution by natural selection comes in.
 Depending on what type of environment you live in, mutations in your genetic make-up can have a positive, negative, or neutral effect on your chances of survival.
-Mutant camels who can store more water in their humps survive better in the desert.
-Mutant beetles with more effective camouflage are less frequently picked off by predators.
-It all comes down to the relative success of mutations in a forever changing environment.

 Simple, right?
-Actually, it’s a hell of a concept to get your head around.
+Actually, the scale and diversity makes it a hell of a concept to get your head around.
 So the rest of this article is dedicated to explaining evolution in the context of animals: a single sub-set of multiple domains of life.

 The Three Domains of Life

 Biologists have grouped all life on Earth into three domains.
 This wasn’t arbitrary: genetic analysis tells us they each arose long ago from a common single-celled ancestor with poorly developed genetic machinery.

 There’s no fossil evidence of this guy (he’s pretty old, and pretty small) but comparative genetic analysis of his living descendants is a powerful method for understanding the history of life today.

 So animals are just one subset of life on Earth.
 But they are the most familiar, which means tracing the ancestry of animal species is a pretty cool way of understanding how evolution works.

 Starting from a single-celled eukaryotic ancestor, here’s how life evolved into the great diversity of animal species we see today.